-Once under the supervision of a medical professional, the best treatment for frostbitten fingers/hands is rapid rewarming in a warm (98-102º F) water bath until the affected part has become red and soft (about 15-30+ minutes).
+Once under the supervision of a medical professional, the best treatment for frostbitten fingers/hands is to rewarm in a warm (98-102º F) water bath.
+This is done until the affected part has become red and soft (about 15-30+ minutes).
 During the rewarming process, at first there is actually more cellular injury.
 This is due to blood thrombosis (clotting) and damage to the blood vessel linings.
-The damage due to these additional changes is called reperfusion injury.
+The damage due to these changes is called reperfusion injury.
 The damage caused during this part of treatment can be worse than what happens during the freezing of cells.
 Pain during rewarming may require narcotics.
 The degree of the frostbite injury usually cannot be assessed fully until rewarming and reperfusion are complete.

-© 2019 American Society for Surgery of the Hand
+© 2020 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.